pretix/pretix/doc/admin/indexes.rst

 (and they won't work on other databases).
 Also, they're really not necessary if you're not having tens of thousands of records in your database.

-However, this also means they won't automatically adapt if some of the refered fields change in future updates of pretix and you might need to re-check this page and change them manually.
+However, this also means they won't automatically adapt if some of the referred fields change in future updates of pretix and you might need to re-check this page and change them manually.

 Here is the currently recommended set of commands::